banats213/E25_41934_Structural/A3/README.md

 Overall, the tool performs a structural analysis of a given building, using ifc-properties like "walls", "beams" and "columns" to determined load and capacity of structural members.

-For the walls,
+For the walls, the fire resistance requirements for load bearing walls are examined.

-It takes
+The tool uses ifc-related python packages.
+The ifc-files is preferebly evalued using blender/bonsai.

 ---